 Contact Person: Kathryn Salerno

-The school culture, climate and instructional practices at ALCs are the main reason for high student success.
-During SY 2014-2015, 37.5% of hearing office placed ALC students met their placement conditions as defined by the hearings office and returned to a comprehensive school, or remained enrolled at an ALC as an electively-placed student.
-ALCs will focus on improving this rate of success for the 2015-2016 school year.
+The school culture, climate, and instructional practices at ALCs are the main reason for high student success.
+During SY2015-16, 55% of Hearings Office placed ALC students met their placement conditions as defined by the Hearings Office and returned to a comprehensive school, or remained enrolled at an ALC as an electively-placed student.
+ALCs will focus on improving this rate of success for the 2016-17 school year.

-Students at the high school level that are pregnant or parenting and have not yet reached age 17, have the opportunity to participate in Project Opportunity, an extracurricular informative forum for pregnant and parenting students.
-Project Opportunity provides resources and tools to help strengthen student’s parenting skills through group and individual counseling, parenting classes, life skills training, mentoring and child care assistance.
+Students at the high school level who are pregnant or parenting and have not yet reached age 17, have the opportunity to participate in Project Opportunity through the alternative learning center.
+Project Opportunity is an informative forum for pregnant and parenting students.
+Project Opportunity provides resources and tools to help strengthen student’s parenting skills through group and individual counseling, parenting classes, life skills training, mentoring, and child care assistance.

 ALCs are committed to the use of technology in the classrooms.
 Research has proven that student engagement and student learning increases with its usage.
-ALC teachers and staff use SMART boards/Mimios and its related software and interactive field trips to enhance the learning experience.
-ALCs also utilize a blended model of instructional delivery using Apex Learning an approved online software.
+ALC teachers and staff use SMART boards/Mimios and its related software as well as interactive field trips to enhance the learning experience.
+ALCs also utilize a blended model of instructional delivery using Apex Learning, an approved online software.
 Apex Learning software is used to ensure that all students have access to courses not offered in the traditional ALC master schedule or for students who prefer an online learning environment.

 To further support secondary ALC students, each secondary site offers an activity period during the school day on a regularly scheduled basis.
-Examples of such activities include chess club, community service project development, step team, STEAM club, film club, math club, gamers club, music mixing, etc. or other high interest clubs for students.
+Examples of such activities include chess club, community service project development, step team, STEAM club, film club, math club, gamers club, music mixing, etc., or other high interest clubs for students.
 The opportunity for ALC staff to sponsor such activities allows for relationship-building between staff and students.
-Additionally, these activity periods promote 21stto classroom instruction.
-As students demonstrate patterns of appropriate academic, behavior and social skills, they are recommended to exit the program, or remain enrolled as an elective placement or enroll in another Nontraditional School Program (NSP).
+Additionally, these activity periods promote 21st classroom instruction.
+As students demonstrate patterns of appropriate academic, behavior, and social skills, they are recommended to exit the program, remain enrolled as an elective placement, or enroll in another NSP.

 The approach to instruction and behavior in the ALC is informed by research in the field.
 A brief listing of research studies and texts providing information regarding best practices related to working with at-risk adolescents includes the following: